aminuzz/tryhackme-walkthroughs/Easy/Easy Peasy/README.md

 nmap -sV -p1-65535 10.66.143.198
 ```
 - ``-sV`` returns the service and the version that is running on that port
 - ``-p1-65535`` scans all ports from 1 through 65535.
-By default, **Nmap** scans the top 1000 TCP ports but to get a throughough scan of the machine, scanning all possible ports is the appropriate choice of action.
+By default, **Nmap** scans the top 1000 TCP ports but to get a thorough scan of the machine, scanning all possible ports is the appropriate choice of action.
 ![Gif16](https://github.com/user-attachments/assets/bf20b90c-5652-4dee-b968-9e57a5169d60)

 - In total there were **3** ports that were open.